nikfio/forex_data/README.md

     the call returns a dataframe with data having timeframe, start and end specified by inputs assignment.
     The output data type is of type related to the engine selected.

-    With `polars` as DATA_ENGINE option, the output dataframe prints
+    With `polars` as DATA_ENGINE option, the output dataframe logs
     ```
     ┌─────────────────────┬─────────┬─────────┬─────────┬─────────┐
     │ timestamp           ┆ open    ┆ high    ┆ low     ┆ close   │